 Figure 52 through Figure 57 show the same progression of accident exposure, POTENTIAL accident frequency, and POTENTIAL oil loss, but as geographic profiles.
 Figure 52, Figure 53 and Figure 54 show the geographic profiles of collision exposure, POTENTIAL collision frequency, and POTENTIAL collision oil loss respectively.
-Figure 55, Figure 56 and Figure 57show the geographic profiles of grounding exposure, POTENTIAL grounding frequency, and POTENTIAL grounding oil loss respectively.
+Figure 55, Figure 56 and Figure 57 show the geographic profiles of grounding exposure, POTENTIAL grounding frequency, and POTENTIAL grounding oil loss respectively.

 These figures demonstrate the importance of thinking about all phases of the accident event chain depicted in Figure 4.
 Figure 52 shows that there is exposure to collisions in the Straits of Juan de Fuca, while Figure 53 shows that exposure does not lead to as much POTENTIAL collision frequency as other areas with exposure.
 In fact, the POTENTIAL collision frequency appears more prevalent in Haro Strait/Boundary Pass, Rosario Strait, and the Puget Sound.
 Comparing these figures to Figure 54, we can see that while the area around the Pilot Station does not have a relatively high POTENTIAL collision frequency it does have a concentration of POTENTIAL collision oil loss due to the size and type of the vessels involved.
 Rosario Strait, Guemes Channel, and Haro Strait all have concentrations of POTENTIAL collision oil loss.
 In fact, the inner red box contains 67% of the POTENTIAL collision frequency and 53% of the POTENTIAL collision oil loss.
 Similarly, the outer red box contains 83% of the POTENTIAL collision frequency and 70% of the POTENTIAL collision oil loss.
-In Rosario Strait and Guemes Channel, the vessels involved are oil tankers (with larger oil cargos) and ferries and other vessels that are large enough to penetrate the hull, but are not restricted by the one-way zone.
+In Rosario Strait and Guemes Channel, the vessels involved are oil tankers (with larger oil cargos) and ferries and other vessels that are large enough to potentially penetrate the hull, but are not restricted by the one-way zone.

 A similar effect is seen in Figure 55 through Figure 57.
 Again there is exposure to grounding along the shore of the Straits of Juan de Fuca, but there is not much POTENTIAL grounding frequency as the time to shore is relatively long in this area.
 The relatively more significant POTENTIAL grounding frequency and POTENTIAL grounding oil loss are in the red boxes.
-The inner red box contains 41% of the POTENTIAL collision frequency and 58% of the POENTIAL collision oil loss.
-Similarly, the outer red box contains 79% of the POTENTIAL collision frequency and 61% of the POTENTIAL collision oil loss.
+The inner red box contains 41% of the POTENTIAL grounding frequency and 61% of the POTENTIAL grounding oil loss.
+Similarly, the outer red box contains 58% of the POTENTIAL grounding frequency and 79% of the POTENTIAL grounding oil loss.

-Combining potential collision frequency profiles (Figure 53) and potential grounding frequency profiles (Figure 56) results in the geographic profiles depicted in Figure 58.
+Combining POTENTIAL collision frequency profiles (Figure 53) and POTENTIAL grounding frequency profiles (Figure 56) results in the geographic POTENTIAL accident frequency profiles depicted in Figure 58.
+Combining POTENTIAL collision oil loss profiles (Figure 53) and POTENTIAL grounding los profiles (Figure 56) results in the geographic POTENTIAL accident loss profiles depicted in Figure 58.

-Figure 52.
-The geographic profile of the collision exposure.
+Figure 52.The geographic profile of the collision exposure.